HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It is very important to get the right-size boiler for your property.
 If you choose a boiler that is too small, it will be unable to heat up all your homes.
 If you end up with one that is too big, you will find your utility bills are higher than they need to be.

 It is not an exact science and many people will choose to ask a qualified heating engineer for their views before proceeding with buying a boiler.
 It does also vary a little depending on the type of boiler you choose.
+Again, the power capacity of your current boiler is a good starting point.

 For combi boilers, which is what most people in Glasgow are likely to be buying, there are three major groups of combi boiler sizes: